Mark Hoekstra

 Larry Faulkner Professor

-Ph.D. in Economics from University of Florida
+PhD in economics, University of Florida

 Applied Microeconomics